NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 and if one is found, send it to all players for the given `int` ticks.

 # Examples
-## Example 1 - per-world scoreboards
+## Example 1 - Per-world scoreboards
 We will be using a condition of "equals" (=) type and check for output of `%world%` placeholder.
 If condition is met, it means player is in that world and the scoreboard is displayed.
 If not, check for the next scoreboard's condition.